Earth Notes: On Website Technicals (2024-01)

 (See previous note on 2023-09-18: Mastodon vs Twitter and og:image.)

-While Twitter also pulled a preview image, it was typically 1 to 3 times, not hundreds of times in a 'stampede'.
+While Twitter also pulled a preview image, it was typically 1 to 3 times, not hundreds of times in a 'stampede' that can DDoS the host server.

-There is Mastodon/Fediverse mitigation already, with randomised delays before the requests (eg up to 30 seconds), and more mitigations are being discussed.
+There is a partial Mastodon/Fediverse mitigation already, with randomised delays before the requests (eg up to 30 seconds), and more mitigations are being discussed.

 But in the interim I am tempted to add some mitigation on my side, that when a bot makes an image request (no Referer) as happens in the stampede, then if a lower-fi version of the image is available then return that instead along with a Vary: Referer to help caches do the right thing.